CHESS Small Grants Program

 • Research participant incentives (per state regulations)

-• Research assistant support (fixed number of hours)
+• Research assistant support (fixed number of hours; see Standard Compensation Packages for hourly rates)

 • Professional development opportunities related to unit goals